Dave's Photo & Travelblogue

 So get out your tripods and let’s see some long-exposure car trails!
 (All photos here with a Nikon D7000 and 18-200mm VR lens)

-Posted 3 months, 3 weeks ago at 10:31 pm.
+Posted 10 years, 8 months ago at 10:31 pm.
+2 comments

 Buda Castle sits high atop a hill overlooking both sides of the city, Buda and Pest.
 In the evening you can find stunning nighttime panoramas.
 But under the castle is yet another world of caves and tunnels, used by man since prehistoric times.
 Unfortunately the Labyrinth of Buda Castle was misused during the Cold War, turned into a concrete-lined bunker.
 Since then it has been converted into an interesting artistic display of history.